-The special thing about grilling with the Shichirin is the cozy sitting together around the fire.
-Similar to gourmet food, the delicious food is presented on the table in small portions.
-In vain you will look for the grill master who is in charge.
-When using a Shichirin, friends and family take a seat around the grill.
+The special thing about grilling with the Shichirin is the cosy sitting together around the fire.
+Comparable to gourmets, the delicious food is presented on the table in small portions.
+You will search in vain for the grill master who is in charge.
+When using a Japanese bbq grill, friends and family take place around the grill.
 Everyone prepares his or her own food as desired on the Japanese konro grill.